method-inc/challenges/autocorrect/README.md

 ## Requirements

-Someone screwed up a git merge and now the iPhone's autocorrect code has been lost forever.

-Shit!
-Now, when you're sending drunk texts, everyone will know.
-Unacceptable.

-This challenge is to **build your own autocorrect algorithm.**
+This challenge is to **build your own touch-screen-keyboard autocorrect algorithm.**

 It has three levels of difficulty so the Sr. devs don't get an easy beer off me: